simsong/be20_api/README.md

 as `extern "C"` functions which are called from the bulk_extractor C++ framework.
 All bulk_extractor scanners are implemented using the API.
 Scanners can either be compiled into the bulk_extractor executable, or they can be loaded at run-time from the plug-ins directory.
 The directory contains zero or more shared libraries (on Unix/Linux/MacOS) or DLLs (on Windows).

-There is no differnece in functionality between scanners that are compiled into bulk_extractor and those that are loaded at runtime.
+There is no differnece in functionality between scanners that are compiled into the program (e.g. bulk_extractor or tcpflow) and those that are loaded at runtime.

 The API defines functions for:

-1. Initializing the scanner.
+1. Creating a `scanner_set`.
+This creates the scanner_set's `feature_recorder_set`.

-2. Scanning an `sbuf`.
-3. Recording features that are discovered in `sbuf`s.
-4. Creating new `sbuf`s with data from the current `sbuf`.
-5. Requesting scans of the newly created `sbuf`s.
-6. Shutting down.
+2. Loading scanners into a scanner set.
+When each scanner is loaded:

+  2.1 Any feature recorders that it specifies will be created and added to the `feature_recorder_set` if they do not already exist.

+3. Entering the scanning phase.

+4. Scanning one or more `sbuf`s, which may cause scanners to create child sbufs and recursively scan them.

+5. Exiting the scanning phase and running the histogram phase, which causes the scanner_set to collect from the scanner all of the specified histograms (by `feature_recorder` name and regular expression).
+Each feature recorder is then asked to make its histograms (this process can be parallelized too, and will be parallelized in the future!)

+6. Finally, the `scanner_set` shuts down and everything is de-allocated.

 ## Working with this repo
 This repo can used in three ways: